-What is convex optimization?
+What is Convex Optimization?

 Convexity plays an important role in convex optimizations.
 Convexity is defined as the continuity of a convex function’s first derivative.
 It ensures that convex optimization problems are smooth and have well-defined derivatives to enable the use of gradient descent.
 Some examples of convex functions are linear, quadratic, absolute value, logistic, exponential functions among others.

 For convexity, convex sets are the most important.
 A convex set is a set that contains all points on or inside its boundary and contains all convex combinations of points in its interior.
 A convex set is defined as a set of all convex functions.
-Simpply speaking, the convex function has a shape that is like a hill.
+Simply speaking, the convex function has a shape that is like a hill.
 A convex optimization problem is thus to find the global maximum or minimum of convex function.
 Convex sets are often used in convex optimization techniques because convex sets can be manipulated through certain types of operations to maximize or minimize a convex function.
 An example of a convex set is a convex hull, which is the smallest convex set that can contain a given convex set.
 A convex function takes the value only between its minimum and maximum values on any convex interval.
 This means that there exist no local extremes for this convex function (on the convex region).
 It also conveys that among all the points of this set which are on the convex hull, only one point is closest to the minimum.

 What are different techniques that are used for convex optimization?